maxson9/Cryptoscan/README.md

 ### New features
 * Add support for reading forensic images directly.
 Would need a new module for file handling.
-* Make patterns filterable
+* Make patterns filterable - especially interesting with Ethereum (Unverifyable)
-* Remove some patterns that aren't used often

 ## Bugs
 * N/A